 All domestic animals that don't pose a threat to others and yourself can qualify as an ESA.
 Although it is better to confirm whether your pet is an exotic animal or not.

-The next question that people usually ask when getting an ESA letter is where to find an emotional support dog or animal from?
-There are a number of places, like pet shelters and breeders, from where you could find an animal to be your ESA.
+The next question that people usually ask when getting an ESA letter from a licensed mental health professional is where to find an emotional support dog or animal from?
+There are a number of places, like pet shelters and breeders, where you could find an animal to be your ESA.

 The process to get an emotional support cat is simple and you will not have to go through a lengthy process for it.

 You can’t ask your family doctor or any other kind of medical doctor to write a valid ESA letter for you.
-Since this letter is prescribed after assessing an individual’s symptoms and whether or not having an ESA will benefit them.
+This letter is prescribed after assessing an individual’s symptoms and whether or not having an ESA will benefit them.